cdabrt/ING-AgenticAI/README.md

 	- rebuild the FAISS store (unless it already exists and `--rebuild-store` is omitted),
 	- start the MCP regulation server automatically,
 	- execute the LangGraph pipeline per document,
-	- persist the JSON requirements bundle to `artifacts/requirements.json`.
+	- persist the JSON requirements bundle to `artifacts/requirements.json` and a formatted PDF to `artifacts/requirements.pdf` (configurable via `--pdf-output`).

-4. **Inspect results** – open `artifacts/requirements.json` to review generated business & data requirements alongside citations to both document chunks and optional online sources.
+4. **Inspect results** – open `artifacts/requirements.json` (machine readable) or the auto-generated `artifacts/requirements.pdf` (business friendly) to review generated business & data requirements alongside citations to both document chunks and optional online sources.

 ## Visualizing the JSON output